Suspect Zero: Production

-Screenplay
+Development

 The film is based on a first draft by Zak Penn, which allegedly impressed Steven Spielberg so much in its depiction of serial killers' elongated middle fingers that he went home and checked his children's hands.
 After it was sold to Universal Studios for $750,000, Cruise/Wagner Productions became attached to the film, with Tom Cruise and Paula Wagner producing.
 However the script was put onto the back burner after a deal to make the movie in 1997 with Sylvester Stallone fell through.
 Cruise had intended to star in the film initially, but instead opted to star in Eyes Wide Shut.
 Universal then courted Ben Affleck to rewrite Penn's script, but Affleck would depart the project over creative differences in November 1999.
 Christian Duguay would sign on to direct the film, while Paul Schrader and Richard Friedenberg were brought in for subsequent script revisions.
 By August 2001, E. Elias Merhige replaced Duguay as director, with production gearing up to start in fall of that year.

 In 2002, Cruise/Wagner Productions hired Bill Ray to rewrite Penn's original script.
 Changes included moving the action from Texas, making the lead character a burned-out, disgraced FBI agent rather than a rookie, and turning a maverick criminal profiler into a psychic with the power of remote viewing.